cmcd146/WordSnake/README.md

 ## Technologies

-My goal was to only use vanilla Javascript to strengthen those skills.
-Anything is possible Javascript!
+My goal was to use only vanilla Javascript.
+Anything is possible with Javascript!
 I faced some challenges but it was a great learning experience.

 I used a opensource spellcheck API from [mashape](https://market.mashape.com/montanaflynn/spellcheck) tp allow me to check if the given word was valid as well.